Lyndies/LMNO-GuildPack/README.md

 ## Instructions:
 ### * Modpack Installation:
 1. Let's start by getting the [download](https://github.com/Lyndies/LMNO-GuildPack#downloads) going.
-1. Now that we have the .zip file, we'll need to go on the twitch app, on the Minecraft Mod Tab.
+1. Now that we have the .zip file, we'll need to go on the [Twitch App](https://updates.twitchapp.net/windows/installer/TwitchSetup_[usher-53735939].exe), on the Minecraft Mod Tab.
 1. We'll then create a "Custom Profile".
 1. Under "Create Profile", there'll be a little "Import" link.
 Click on it.
 1. Now you'll just need to browse to where you saved your .zip file and select it!